HKBU-HPML/FADNet/README.md

 - torchvision 0.2.0 (higher version may cause issues)
 - [KITTI Stereo](http://www.cvlibs.net/datasets/kitti/eval_stereo.php)
 - [Scene Flow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html)

+### Package Installation
+- Execute "sh compile.sh" to compile libraries needed by GANet.
+- Enter "layers_package" and execute "sh install.sh" to install customized layers, including Channel Normalization layer and Resample layer.

+We also release the docker version of this project, which has been configured completely and can be used directly.
+Please refer to [this website](https://hub.docker.com/repository/docker/paopaorobot/fadnet) for the image.

 ```
 Usage of Scene Flow dataset